itgwangjin/itgwangjin.github.io/_posts/Digital Correlator/2019-04-03-Digital Correlator guide.md

 ---
 How to run this application?
 this application was attached the sticker
 *"please install driver before run software"*
+step 1. installation of drive to win7 os step 2.
+Setup software step 3. plug in
 http://correlator.com/software/Flex03lq-01_win7exe.zip
 # Digital Correlator